Yorkian/CLAUSAGE/README.md

 ## How It Works

-CLAUSEAGE injects a hidden same-origin iframe loading `claude.ai/settings/usage`, waits for React to render the usage data, parses the DOM, and displays the results in the floating widget.
+CLAUSAGE injects a hidden same-origin iframe loading `claude.ai/settings/usage`, waits for React to render the usage data, parses the DOM, and displays the results in the floating widget.
 The iframe is destroyed immediately after extraction.

 It also monkey-patches `history.pushState` / `replaceState` and listens for `popstate` to handle Claude's SPA navigation — so the widget correctly appears and disappears as you move between chat and non-chat pages.